jradxl/qemu-libvirt-virt-manager/README.md

 01-Qemu, build.sh will build Qemu v9.0.0 and install into /usr

 ## Libvirt
-01-Libvirt, build.sh will build Libvirt v10.3.0 and install into /usr
+02-Libvirt, build.sh will build Libvirt v10.3.0 and install into /usr

+## Libvirt-Glib
+03-Libvirt_Glib, build.sh will build libvirt-glib-5.0.0 and install into /usr
+This is needed for Virt-Manager